 As Americans await the quadrennial running of the presidential obstacle course now known as the Electoral College, it’s worth remembering why we have this odd political contraption in the first place.
 After all, state governors in all 50 states are elected by popular vote; why not do the same for the governor of all states, a.k.a. the president?
-The quirks of the Electoral College system were exposed this week when Donald Trump secured the presidency with an Electoral College majority, even as Hillary Clinton took a narrow lead in the popular vote.
+The quirks of the Electoral College system were exposed in 2016 when Donald Trump secured the presidency with an Electoral College majority, even as Hillary Clinton took a narrow lead in the popular vote.

 Some claim that the founding fathers chose the Electoral College over direct election in order to balance the interests of high-population and low-population states.
 But the deepest political divisions in America have always run not between big and small states, but between the north and the south, and between the coasts and the interior.

 One Founding-era argument for the Electoral College stemmed from the fact that ordinary Americans across a vast continent would lack sufficient information to choose directly and intelligently among leading presidential candidates.